-The Podestajesters, a once notable family of swift-footed lizards, gathered around a fresh kill of the rare Panoplosaurus.
+The Podestaphusses, a once notable family of swift-footed lizards, gathered around a fresh kill of the rare Panoplosaurus.
 It was the Shanks Given celebration, a day of charity where dinosaurs donated their excess red meat to the less swift.
-Squatting at the head of the spicy species laid open before them was the Marypodestajester, a very spry dino for 95.
-On either side of her were her two sons, the Johnpodestajester, 68, and his older brother, the Tonypodestajester, 74.
+Squatting at the head of the spicy species laid open before them was the Marypodestaphus, a very spry dino for 95.
+On either side of her were her two sons, the Johnpodestaphus, 68, and his older brother, the Tonypodestaphus, 74.

-The Marypodestajester watched her youngest son nibbling slowly around the studded plates covering the back of the Panoplosaurus.
+The Marypodestaphus watched her youngest son nibbling slowly around the studded plates covering the back of the Panoplosaurus.

 “Johnny, Panoplosaurus is your favorite nodosaurid and you haven’t even touched your lizard gizzards.
 Is there something wrong?”

-“Leave him alone, ma,” said the Tonypodestajester.
+“Leave him alone, ma,” said the Tonypodestaphus.
 “He’s had a tough week.”

 “No thanks to you,” snapped his brother.